somatechlat/SomaAgentHub/docs/INTEGRATION_ARCHITECTURE.md

 - Team training
 - Production deployment

-**Deliverables Week 3:**
+**Deliverables Week 3 (Actual Status):**
-- ✅ A2A Protocol integration
+- ⚠️ A2A adapter exists but operates on an in-memory registry without persistence or federation.
-- ✅ Production deployment
+- ☐ No production deployment evidence, load testing data, or release notes.
-- ✅ Full observability
+- ☐ Observability stack (Langfuse/OpenLLMetry/Giskard) not present.
-- ✅ Complete documentation
+- ☐ Runbooks and operational documentation incomplete; only aspirational notes exist.

 ---